What’s the Big Deal About Church? (Psalm 122)

 Church is the place where God calls us to lay aside all of our tribal identities and prejudices and unite around Jesus.
 It’s where everyone who trusts in Jesus belongs, and where things like prejudice, division, and hostility have no place.
 We don’t always measure up to this, but that’s what God has called church to be.
 And it’s amazing.

 Why does church matter?
-Church matters because of of the wow factor and because it brings people together.
+Church matters because of the wow factor and because it brings people together.

 Two Actions